 The interesting feature in the sale of timeshares is that both contracts are discussed, offered and sold by the same representative and when sold the finance company pay the seller a fee for selling the bank's product.

 Accordingly, the salesperson is employed by both the bank and the timeshare seller and the transactions are linked.

-Sales of Finance and Timeshare products are termed are regulated business, Finance under Regulated Activities Order 2001 and the timeshare, via the Timeshare and Long-Term Holiday Products Regulations 2010.
+Sales of finance and timeshare products are termed regulated business within Finance under Regulated Activities Order 2001 and the timeshare, via the Timeshare and Long-Term Holiday Products Regulations 2010.